- Solicitors For Business

 JMW has an enviable success rate when it comes to defending drink drive matters.
 Our success is built on our strong desire to protect the interests of motorists and our refusal to accept defeat.
 We at JMW believe that every case is winnable.

 Our solicitors have extensive knowledge of the intricacies of procedures followed by the police when dealing with drink drive cases.
-They also have extensive technical knowledge relating to the functioning of the various breath testing machines used by police and the analytical methodology used when analysing blood/urine specimens.
+They also have extensive technical knowledge relating to the functioning of the various breath testing machines used by the police, as well as the analytical methodology used when analysing blood/urine specimens.

 We also have an association with many leading experts in areas such as: